Search This Blog

 Thinking about a Remodel

 Garden beds are my preferred method when soil gardening, but the low beds do present some issues.
 The reason the Devil Grass is so prolific is that the beds are watered nearly every day.
-The water feeds the grass roots and the walkways fill up with the stuff.
+The water feeds the grass roots, and the walkways fill up with the stuff.
 As I say, it needs subduing.

 Puppy with peppers in a barrel

 The second issue is my back.
 I have what is clinically referred to as a bad back.
 Every year, it gets a little harder to kneel down and get back up.
-So we may be raising the beds.
+So, we may be raising the beds.

 We also have to consider how to provide shade for the garden in the late spring and throughout the summer months.
 Those beds with perennials or heat tolerant plants need protection.
 We need to find an efficient way to add shade when needed and store the material away when it's not.